JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [ ] UI Improvements

+    - [ ] validating image, thumbnail via react-bootstrap images rounded.
+    - [ ] Tag and additional cloudinary functionalities https://cloudinary.com/documentation/additional_upload_api_options
     - [ ] Need to reconfigure the upload image routes to cloudinary at backend, currently the upload images via upload preset is successfull on client side.
-    - [ ] introduce image uploading , validating image, preview feature, progress bar of uploading image thumbnail,corausal from  colt udemy.
-    - [ ] Tag and additional cloudinary functionalities https://cloudinary.com/documentation/additional_upload_api_options
     - [ ] Starability rating dynamic star selection rather than select.
-    - [ ] update the favicon icon use a custom or your own icon for page rather than default react app
     - [ ] style the form with bootstrap
     - [ ] flash messages for the UI/UX Logging in ,Signing Up,Log entry created success or error occured. refer books api
     - [ ] set up proper validation with JOI for inputs and all routes edit,delete,signup,login to avoid dummy data,foul language data.
+    - [x] update the favicon icon use a custom or your own icon for page rather than default react app
     - [x] Upload Image via client side DONE with progress bar and url from cloudinary stored in MongoDB.
     - [x] set dropdown with stars for rating refer react-hook-form docs.
     - [x] red alert div message set up if error occurs while new log entry in the DB.